kiyounglee/understandinges6/manuscript/11-Promises.md

 Here, the executor throws an error then triggers the `p1` promise's rejection handler.
 That handler then throws another error that is caught by the second promise's rejection handler.
 The chained promise calls are aware of errors in other promises in the chain.

-I> Always have a rejection handler at the end of a promise chain to ensure that you can properly handle any errors that may occur.
+> Always have a rejection handler at the end of a promise chain to ensure that you can properly handle any errors that may occur.

 ### Returning Values in Promise Chains